 This wheel is £2399.
 This is a state of the art simulation racing wheel intended for professional racing teams, sim outfits and professional F1 / LMP1 drivers.
 For most of us, using this wheel and driving would be difficult nigh on impossible, but for the F1 drivers of this world, this is one incredible piece of professional sim racing equipment.

-The good news is that it can be supplied with a Fanatec or Accuforce adapter, meaning that if you’ve got the budget, you can use this with you Fanatec DD wheelbase.
+The good news is that it can be supplied with a Fanatec or Accuforce adapter, meaning that if you’ve got the budget, you can use this with your Fanatec DD wheelbase.
 Enjoy!

 Cube Controls GT-X

 At approximately £1300, this wheel is a little more down to earth than the Precision Sim Engineering wheel.
-Nevertheless, this really is another professional grade sim racing wheel.
-The unit features backlit buttons and a full-color 4.3″ LCD screen.
-The front chassis is manufactured from 100% pure carbon fiber.
-The rear is Cube’s CNC aluminum main body, with the usual rotary encoder knobs and a joystick.
+Nevertheless, this really is another professional-grade sim racing wheel.
+The unit features backlit buttons and a full-colour 4.3″ LCD screen.
+The front chassis is manufactured from 100% pure carbon fibre.
+The rear is Cube’s CNC aluminium main body, with the usual rotary encoder knobs and a joystick.
 Compatible with Simucube any other wheelbase with the right hub adapter.

 Simcore Indy19 Formula style sim racing full carbon wheel

 If you’re one of the huge contingent of Indy racers in the sim community, check out this wheel from Australian manufacturer, Simcore.
-Weighing in at 3kgs, this fully custom designed Indy 2019 model carbon fiber sim racing steering wheel has a 300mm diameter.
+Weighing in at 3kgs, this fully custom-designed Indy 2019 model carbon fibre sim racing steering wheel has a 300mm diameter.
 It has been built to Indy regs, meaning you are driving a perfect simulation of an Indycar wheel in your sim.